pingcap/docs/tidb-cloud/tidb-cloud-quickstart.md

 ## Step 1.
 Create a TiDB cluster

-TiDB Cloud [Developer Tier](/tidb-cloud/select-cluster-tier.md#developer-tier) is the best way to get started with TiDB Cloud.
-To create a free Developer Tier cluster, take the following steps:
+TiDB Cloud [Serverless Tier](/tidb-cloud/select-cluster-tier.md#serverless-tier) is the best way to get started with TiDB Cloud.
+To create a free Serverless Tier cluster, take the following steps:

 1. If you do not have a TiDB Cloud account, click [here](https://tidbcloud.com/free-trial) to sign up for an account.